 Anxiety: a generalised, persistent feeling of uncertainty and pessimism.
 Again, this is not the same as feeling anxious about a specific event or outcome (eg. exam results).

 Neuroses: This broad term covers many aspects of moodiness, irrational over reaction, and anger that is not triggered by a specific event or outcome.

-Acupuncture Therapy has many facets.
+Acupuncture therapy has many facets.
 This is an umbrella term for all the clinical interventions that stimulate the energy meridians in your body and help to clear blockages and return the body to balance.
-This is a group of modalities used in the treatment room which includes: different forms of moxibustion; cupping (stationary and walking); spooning (or gua sha); needle and laser acupuncture; electro-acupuncture; reflexology and many other interventions.
+This is a group of modalities used in the treatment room which includes: different forms of moxibustion; cupping (stationary and walking); spooning (or gua sha); needle and laser acupuncture; electro-acupuncture; and other interventions.

 Are You Getting The Most Value Out Of Your Practitioner?

 Your Traditional Chinese Medicine (TCM) practitioner probably has a great deal more to offer you than you are aware and it’s your job to ask them for recommendations and discuss any questions you have with them.